Bedroom to Billboard: How to Make an Affordable At-Home Recording Studio

 Cost: $55

-If you’re ready to invest in a higher-quality microphone, my personal recommendation is the RODE NT1.
-I’ve been using it for over four years, and it continues to deliver outstanding clarity and reliability.
-I’ve also included a recommended bundle with a stand, pop filter, and acoustic shield to help you get the most out of it.
+If you’re ready to invest in higher-quality equipment, these are some solid options.
 Note: This is not a USB microphone like the one listed above and will require an interface to connect to your computer.

 RODE NT1